Martinfx/LearnOpenGL/README.md

 # LearnOpenGL

 ### What is this
-Simple example for OpenGL on Linux
+Simple example for OpenGL with GLFW, GLEW, GLM
   * Window exmple with GLFW
   * Color triangle with GLFW, GLEW
+  * Triangle with more atributte
+  * Color plane
+  * Plane with texture
+  * 3D Box with texture

 ### How to compile projects
-Compile only Linux, projects are in .pro for QTCreator
+Compile only FreBSD, Linux projects are in .pro for QTCreator

 ### Dependencies
   * GLFW
   * GLEW

-sudo apt-get install libglew-dev libglfw3-dev
+  * Stb_image
+  * GLM

+### Support OS
+  * FreeBSD
+  * Linux